 Going on a diabetic diet is essential for more than 29 million people in the United States alone, and more than 450 million people around the globe.
-Diabetes is one of the fastest-growing health concerns on the planet, and is largely blamed on a gradual change in dietary habits, as well as the increase in processed foods.
+Diabetes is one of the fastest-growing health concerns on the planet and is largely blamed on a gradual change in dietary habits, as well as the increase in processed foods.
 Diabetes is a disease that affects the body’s ability to produce or utilize insulin, a critical hormone in the body that allows glucose to enter the cells and be used for energy.

-Type 1 diabetes is characterized as an autoimmune disease, in which the body attacks the insulin-producing cells in the pancreas, leading to a build up of glucose in the bloodstream, since it can’t enter the cells (hyperglycemia).
-Type 2 diabetes is typically caused by lifestyle factors, and doesn’t usually appear until after the age of 35.
-In this version of the disease, which is much more common, the body is able to produce insulin, but due to insulin resistance, the body can’t properly use it, which also results in a build up of glucose in the bloodstream.
+Type 1 diabetes is characterized as an autoimmune disease, in which the body attacks the insulin-producing cells in the pancreas, leading to a build-up of glucose in the bloodstream since it can’t enter the cells (hyperglycemia).
+Type 2 diabetes is typically caused by lifestyle factors and doesn’t usually appear until after the age of 35.
+In this version of the disease, which is much more common, the body is able to produce insulin, but due to insulin resistance, the body can’t properly use it, which also results in a build-up of glucose in the bloodstream.
 Type 1 diabetes usually requires insulin injections, while Type 2 diabetes is often treated with a combination of dietary changes and insulin injections.
 For both types of diabetes, a diabetic diet is crucial to maintain a normal quality of life and mitigate the effects of your condition.

 What is a Diabetic Diet?

 A diabetic diet consists of eating healthy foods at regular times during the day, which can prevent abnormal spikes in blood sugar and ensure that your body can properly use the insulin it produces.
-Eliminating excess calories and high-fat foods is the best way to monitor your blood sugar, along with cutting down on overall carbohydrate intake, which are basically sugars that break down into glucose within the body.
+Eliminating excess calories and high-fat foods are the best way to monitor your blood sugar, along with cutting down on overall carbohydrate intake, which are basically sugars that break down into glucose within the body.